Holiday shopping: Is your spending helping people and the planet?

 According to Gillett, products that receive HowGood's top ranking see an average uplift in sales of 230%.
 This can, in turn, encourage producers to shift towards a more sustainable business model to boost their ranking.

 Gillett and his brother Arthur founded HowGood in 2007.
-They spent five years working with experts from across the food industry to develop their rankings -- good, better and best -- which can be displayed alongside products on supermarket shelves.
+They spent five years working with experts from across the food industry to develop their rankings -- good, great and best -- which can be displayed alongside products on supermarket shelves.

 Impact shopping needn't cost more